Built-in Plugin

 # Package name

-# Package name example 1, repository same-name artifact: reponame
+# Package name example 1, repository with the same name artifact: reponame

-# Package name example 2, repository non-same-name artifact: reponame/name
+# Package name example 2, repository with a different name artifact: reponame/name

 name: reponame/name